pgamer78/btt-recorder-docs/docs/startproject.rst

 •	You can also search by swiping from the bottom of the screen up to scroll through the languages.
 Tap on the desired language.
 •	Tap on the name of the desired Target Language.
 The program goes to the Choose a Project step.

-4. Choose a Project - Choose, by tapping once, from the choices of Bible: OT or Bible: NT.
+4. Choose a Project - Choose, by tapping once, from the choices of Bible:Old Testament or Bible:New Testament or Bible stories:Open Bible Stories.

 5. Choose a Book - Tap on a book in the Bible.
 Swipe up to see more book names.

-6. Choose a Translation Type - Tap to choose from the Unlocked Literal Bible or the Unlocked Dynamic Bible.
+6. Choose a Translation Type - Tap to choose from the REG:Regular, ULB:Unlocked Literal Bible or UDB:Unlocked Dynamic Bible.

 7. Choose a Mode - Tap to choose either Verse or Chunk mode.
 This is how the information will be divided.

   * The ‘Verse’ mode has each recording separated like a regular Bible, one verse at a time.
   * The ‘Chunk’ mode has each recording separated according to groups of verses.

-**NOTE: You must select the same Translation Type and Mode as the source audio. **
+**NOTE: You must select the same Translation Type and Mode as the source audio.**

 The program goes to the Source Audio step.

 Choosing the Source Audio
 ------

-Next, select the Source Audio.
-(The Source Language audio is the language from which you will translate.)
-  * The ‘Chunk’ mode has each recording separated according to groups of verses.

-Next, select the Source Audio.
-(The Source Language audio is the language from which you will translate.)

 1. Tap on the top green bar (SOURCE LANGUAGE:) to select the language of the Source Audio.
 (The Source Language audio is the language from which you will translate.)